lauvergn/AD_dnSVM/ReadMe.md

 Their derivatives are defined up to the 1st order (nderiv=1).
 The variable values are set with Val.

-Remark: for Y, it value is ONE, the three 1st derivatives are [ZERO,ONE,ZERO] and all 2d derivatives are null.
+Remark: for Y (the second variable), its value is ONE, the three 1st derivatives are [ZERO,ONE,ZERO] and all 2d derivatives are null.

 Operations with X, Y and Z: